eveshogweyore/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 11-lists script lists file in the following directories "., .. and /boot".

 The 12-filetype script prints the type of file for a specified file.

+The 13-symboliclink script creates a symbolic link in the /bin/ls file

+The 14-copyhtml script copies all HTML files to parent directory